Chechekhins/scParadise/docs/index.rst

   3) `scNoah` - benchmarking cell type annotation and modality prediction.

-`scParadise` enables users to utilize a selection of pre-existing models (`scAdam` or `scEve`) as well as to develop and train custom models tailored to specific research needs.
+`scParadise` enables users to utilize a selection of pre-existing models (`scAdam` or `scEve`) as well as to develop, train and optimize custom models tailored to specific research needs.

 `scNoah` facilitates the evaluation of novel models and methods for automated cell type annotation and modality prediction in scRNA-seq analysis.